angrybacon/doomsday-wiki/markdown/articles/2022/09/15/review.md

-Oftentimes the Esper lists will have a transformational sideboard turning them into pure control decks and using either creature or planeswalker threats like :card[Jace, the Mindsculptor] or :card[Stoneforge Mystic] to try and circumnavigate the hate that may be brought in post board for the main Doomsday plan.
+Oftentimes the Esper lists will have a transformational sideboard turning them into pure control decks and using either creature or planeswalker threats like :card[Jace, the Mind Sculptor] or :card[Stoneforge Mystic] to try and circumnavigate the hate that may be brought in post board for the main Doomsday plan.
 As with all the subarchetypes, there is a lot of flexibility available to any pilots that wish to give this style a go and plenty of toolbox to work with.